 What is a bothy bag?

 If you do lots of hiking in areas where the weather can be extreme – let’s say high altitude areas like 14ers the Rockies in winter, or the Scottish Highlands in pretty much any season – you’ll be familiar with the need for carrying your own safety equipment.
-Foil blankets, headlamps and bivy sacks are all important gear for protecting yourself against the elements, and a bothy bag is another vital piece of safety equipment worth adding to your kit.
+Foil blankets, headlamps and bivy sacks are all important gear for protecting yourself against the elements (see our guide to the best headlamps for some good options), and a bothy bag is another vital piece of safety equipment worth adding to your kit.

 A bothy bag is a group emergency shelter that you can carry in your backpack on hikes and other mountain expeditions to provide protection against the elements.
 Bothy bags are named after the Scottish bothy – a network of remote shelters scattered across the Highlands – and are basic, lightweight, portable structures that you and your group can huddle inside for warmth.

 Bothy bags are made of material like nylon and polyester and are windproof and waterproof.
 They have no poles and come compressed into stuff sacks a lot like your best sleeping bag, and can be pulled out and quickly erected into a rectangular shelter with waterproof seats that several people can hide inside to fend off wind and rain.

 How do you use bothy bags?

 Imagine you’re out with a group of friends on a long hike on a cold, rainy and windy day.
 At the summit, you sit down for lunch and after 20 minutes, you’ve all cooled off and teeth are starting to chatter.
 Time to get down.

 In your haste to get off the mountain and warm up, one member of your group takes an awkward step and twists their ankle on an exposed ridge.
 Unable to walk down, you contact mountain rescue.
 They’re happy to come and get you, but given your remote location it’s going to take them several hours to reach you.